AngelLando/ionic-geo-guess/readme.md

 # Hybrid app Geo Guess
 Geo Guess is a hybrid mobile app developped with Ionic and Angular.
 It is about users who post thumbnails with a certain location and/or try to guess where photos from the thumbnails were taken.

+A user can:

+* create an account
+* login/logout
+* post a thumbnail
+* see all thumbnails
+* make a guess on a thumbnail
+* get a score
+* see all scores and filter them
+* see his thumbnails
+* see the guesses made on his thumbnails
+* get notifications when someone makes a guess on one of his thumbnails
+* change his profile information (username, country, city)
+* delete his account

+Not yet implemented:

+* active/disactivate notifications

+What could be improved:

+* loading time when a user post a thumbnail
+* loading time to see all guesses for a thumbnail
+* improvements on the API: a user shouldn't be able to make more than one guess on a thumbnail (only frontend implemented for the moment)

 ## Requirements
 Node.js 12.x